 The 4 main types of SMA vary greatly in severity:

 The effects of each type of SMA vary greatly between individuals.
 Life expectancy varies between and within the different types of SMA.

 In order to treat SMA, the underlying genetic defect needs to be addressed.
 At present this is not possible.
 The day-to-day focus is therefore on treatment of the symptoms and the delivery of the highest standards of care.
 This includes anticipatory care, managing symptoms and maintaining the best quality of life.

-There is extensive work taking place on the genetics of SMA which aims to improve our understanding of the disease mechanisms leading to damage of the nerve cells.
+There is extensive work taking place on the genetics of SMA aimed at improving our understanding of the disease mechanisms leading to damage of the nerve cells.

-Improved understanding of the condition has led to the development of potential treatments with the aim of restoring the production of SMN protein in the nerve cells.
-Some of these potential treatments are already being tested in clinical trials.
+Improved understanding of the condition has led to the development of treatments which restore the production of SMN protein in the nerve cells.
+Potential treatments which address other factors of the condition are also being tested in clinical trials.